andreapollastri/cipi/README.md

 - Ubuntu 18.04 x86_64 LTS (Fresh installation)
 - If the server is virtual (VPS), OpenVZ may not be supported (Kernel 2.6)

-Hardware Requirement: More than 1GB of HDD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP Address (NAT VPS is not supported) / External firewall / For VPS providers such as AWS and AZURE, those providers already include an external firewall for your VPS.
+Hardware Requirement: More than 1GB of HDD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP Address (NAT VPS is not supported) / External firewall / For VPS providers such as AWS, those providers already include an external firewall for your VPS.
 Please open port 22, 80 and 443 to install Cipi.

 Installation may take up to about 5 minutes minimum which may also depend on your server's internet speed.
 After the installation is completed, you are ready to use Cipi to manage your servers.